-Graduate and Post-Baccalaureate Studies supports graduate and post-baccalaureate students in all aspects of their experience at Agnes Scott.
-The Office of Graduate Advising is a resource for students, staff, and faculty regarding academic standards, policies, and special curricular opportunities for graduate and post-baccalaureate students.
-Programs and events to enhance learning, promote wellness and community engagement, and support students' professional development are offered throughout the academic year.
-The office also facilitates graduate and post-baccalaureate student held three times per year.
+Graduate Studies supports graduate and post-baccalaureate students in all aspects of their experience at Agnes Scott.
+The Office of Graduate Enrollment is a resource for students, staff, and faculty regarding academic standards, policies, and special curricular opportunities for graduate and post-baccalaureate students.
+Programs and events to enhance learning, promote wellness and community engagement, and support students' professional development are offered throughout the academic year by the various programs.
+The office also facilitates graduate and post-baccalaureate student orientations, which are held twice annually.

-The Office of Graduate Advising is led by the senior director for graduate studies, and reports to the associate vice president and dean for graduate studies.
-The Office is responsible for ensuring all academic standards and policies are followed.
+The Office of Graduate Enrollment is led by the senior director for graduate enrollment, and reports to the associate vice president and dean for graduate studies.
+The office is responsible for ensuring students have the resources they need to succeed in their programs of study.
+The office also assumes responsibility to ensure all academic standards and policies are followed.
 All forms related to a student's academic program or to the student's status at the college are available electronically.
-The office maintains the official records of graduate and post-baccalaureate students, from application to program completion.
+The office maintains the official records of graduate and post-baccalaureate students, from enrollment to program completion.